Jump to video!

 Congee is the one exception.
 Congee, or what we call "jok" in Thai, is one of the few dishes considered "breakfast" and you can easily find it on the streets of Thailand in the morning (although you can buy jok at all times of the day, even night time, too.)

-Slow VS Quick Method
+Slow VS Quick Method for Making Congee

-I have a video that shows you the traditional way of making congee from scratch, which takes a long time stirring broken rice in a pot until thick and creamy.
-Well, this version is much quicker and still comes out equally delicious if you ask me!
-It does require that you have some rice already cooked, and you also need some good stock on hand as well.
+I have a video that shows you the traditional way of making congee from scratch, starting with raw rice, just like street vendors do.
+This takes a long time stirring broken rice in a pot until thick and creamy.

 Watch The Full Video Tutorial!